phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 In case this interrupt pushes to the `wake_queue`, we put the CPU to sleep even though there is now a ready task.
 In the worst case, this could delay the handling of a keyboard interrupt until the next keypress or the next timer interrupt.
 So how do we prevent it?

 The answer is to disable interrupts on the CPU before the check and atomically enable them again together with the `hlt` instruction.
-This way, all interrupts that happen between in between are delayed after the `hlt` instruction so that no wake-ups are missed.
+This way, all interrupts that happen in between are delayed after the `hlt` instruction so that no wake-ups are missed.
 To implement this approach, we can use the [`enable_interrupts_and_hlt`] function provided by the [`x86_64`] crate.
 This function is only available since version 0.9.6, so you might need to update your `x86_64` dependency to use it.

 [`enable_interrupts_and_hlt`]: https://docs.rs/x86_64/0.9.6/x86_64/instructions/interrupts/fn.enable_interrupts_and_hlt.html